jararias/sunwhere/README.md

 ### Case 1. sunwhere.sites

-It requires a 1-dim sequence of times (it they are not timezone aware, UTC is assumed) and 1-dim arrays of latitude and longitude.
-They can also be scalars for single-location calculations.
-The latitude and longitude arrays must have exactly the same length.
+It requires a 1-dim sequence of times (if they are not timezone aware, UTC is assumed) and 1-dim arrays of latitude and longitude.
+They can also be scalars for single-location calculations. _The latitude and longitude arrays must have exactly the same length_.
 They are the geographic coordinates of the locations where solar position will be evaluated.
 The following image shows the solar zenith and elevation angles produced at 5 sites randomly selected.

 ![case1: sites](assets/case1_sites.png)